khadra1/Project-3-Connectivity/README.md

 For the index.html layout and to render our charts

 ### •	JavaScript:
-for plotting the interactive charts
+For plotting the interactive charts

 # JS Libraries:
 ### •	Highcharts – Useful for complex chart types with fully fledged customisations: